Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Fine multidegrees and Gr o bner bases

 \section{Fine multidegrees and Gr\"{o}bner bases}

 In this section, we prove some results describing how the ideal of an affine variety relates to the homology classes of the closure of that variety in a product of projective lines.
 We then prove Theorem~\ref{thm:irreducible}.
+We illustrate some applications of Theorem~\ref{thm:irreducible} in Section~\ref{ssec:determinantal}.